History of Nankai University: The Cultural Revolution Period (1966–1976)

 During the Cultural Revolution from 1966 to 1976, the normal teaching order at Nankai University was severely disrupted, and most teachers were subjected to persecution.
 As soon as the Cultural Revolution began in 1966, the then Hebei Provincial Committee Secretary for Education and Culture, Zhang Chengxian, came to Nankai University to incite unrest.
 The then Party Secretary of Nankai University, Zang Boping, immediately established the Cultural Revolution Office led by Pang Songpang and the big-character poster organization led by Liu Shikai.
-At the same time, Zang Boping instructed the Party's Propaganda Department, led by Xing Fude, to create a blacklist.
+At the same time, Zang Boping instructed the Party's Publicity Department, led by Xing Fude, to create a blacklist.
 Vice President He Xilin and Lou Ping were at the forefront, and over 100 faculty and staff members of Nankai University, including Wu Daren, Teng Weizao, and Zheng Tianting, were labeled as "black gangsters" and were referred to as the "He-Lou Black Gang".
 This led to their being falsely accused, kidnapped, and subjected to inhumane treatment such as beatings.

 On April 27, 1967, a massive armed clash involving tens of thousands of students occurred at Nankai University, with participants coming from Tianjin University, Hebei Institute of Technology, and other universities.
 On August 20 and 21, 1968, a 3,600-strong worker Mao Zedong Thought Propaganda Team entered Nankai University and took over the leadership of the university.
 In November, the then leadership of Nankai University, fervent in the Cultural Revolution, issued a notice claiming that Nankai University was infested with traitors, spies, and counter-revolutionaries.
 Zhou Enlai, upon learning this, expressed his displeasure and rebutted, “I know Nankai University well.
 How could there be so many traitors, spies, and counter-revolutionaries at Nankai University?”
 In 1969, 298 people at Nankai University were subjected to struggle sessions, accounting for 7.2% of the total staff, with a total of 538 people, including 510 teaching staff, being illegally investigated.
 Of these, 160 were forced to attend study sessions, among whom 93% were professors and associate professors.